jakestreet/Accountr/README.md

-# Getting Started with Create React App
+# Accountr - Web Based Accounting App

 This repository is being auto published to Netlify.